See Advanced Topics.

-If you want access to your data from outside the office, you have number of options, depending on your situation.
-Also see the Multiple Locations page for information setting up multiple clinics.
+If users want access to data from outside the office, there are a number of options, depending on the situation.
+Also see Multiple Locations for information setting up multiple clinics.

 GoToMyPC and LogMeIn both make outstanding products for remote connection.
-They allow you to log on to an office PC from other computers, and if feels as if you were sitting at that computer, except for a slight time delay.
+They allow users to log on to an office PC from other computers, and it feels as if the user were sitting at that computer, except for a slight time delay.
 The data is sent encrypted so it is secure.
-The only problem with this solution is that if you use a public computer, or if you get a virus, someone may figure out what your password is.
-If anyone figures out your password, they would have access to your network.
-As long as you are careful, this should not be a problem.
+The only problem with this solution is that if the user uses a public computer, or if the computer gets a virus, someone may figure out what the user password is.
+If anyone figures out the user password, they would have access to the network.
+As long as users are careful, this should not be a problem.

 Both of these options reduce the graphic intensiveness of the application.